j0z/Crescendo/docs/networks.md

 WARN
 ----
 I've thought about a few possible attack scenarios.
 Most involve disgruntled users who want to break down a network via modified clients.
 I've developed WARN (*W*hy *AR*e you attacking this *N*ode) to combat a few forms of brute-force attacks.
 After a client fails to connect to a node a certain number of times, the IP of the attacking client is spread across the network in a `blk` packet.
-That specific client is then ignored by any node on the network for a certain amount of time.
+That specific client is then ignored by every node on the network for a certain amount of time.